All Products

 Document Center

-Standard Global Accelerator instances connect users in different acceleration regions to origin servers that are deployed in different regions and accelerate content delivery at Layer 4 (TCP and UDP) and Layer 7 (HTTP and HTTPS).
-This topic describes how to create and manage standard Global Accelerator instances.
+A Standard Global Accelerator (GA) instance provides a fully meshed network with multiple access points and origin servers to accelerate data transmission over Layer 4 (TCP and UDP) and Layer 7 (HTTP and HTTPS) protocols.
+This topic describes how to create and manage Standard GA instances.

 1. Log on to the GA console.